Book of Common Prayer (1549): Drafting and authorisation

 While Henry was king, the English language was gradually introduced into services alongside Latin.
 The English-language Great Bible was authorised for use in 1538.
 Priests were required to read from it during services.
 The earliest English-language service of the Church of England was the Exhortation and Litany.
 Published in 1544, it was no mere translation from the Latin.
 Its Protestant character is made clear by the drastic reduction in the invocation of saints, compressing what had been the major part into three petitions.
 The litany was included in the first Book of Common Prayer.

 Only after the death of Henry VIII and the accession of Edward VI in 1547 could revision proceed faster.
-The Sacrament Act of 1547 introduced the first major reform of the Mass.
+The Sacrament Act 1547 introduced the first major reform of the Mass.
 In 1548, pursuant to the act, a liturgical text was published in the form of a booklet titled, The Order of the Communion.
 This English text was to be added to the Latin Mass.
 It allowed for lay people to receive communion under both kinds, a departure from the Catholic Church's practice since the 13th century of giving the laity bread only.
 The Order of the Communion was incorporated into the new prayer book largely unchanged.